josdoaitran/mcp-ai-web-automation/README.md

 If you need to check its status further or interact with it, let me know!
 ```

-## Setup - Python and dependencies
+## Setup - Python and dependencies to run the example executed code

 - Install Python
 - Configure Virtual Python in this project.
 ```